View products that support dmairfield.org

 Her airplane is a cream, orange and black Rearwin Ken-Royce, manufactured in February 1930 in Salina, KS.
 It is a model 2000-C, with a 185 HP Curtiss Challenger engine.
 Only three were made, costing $6,500 new.
 Jean did not own the airplane during the time she raced it.
 Rather, Long & Harman, Inc. Airlines, an early air transport company at Love Field, purchased it in 1931 from the factory.
 She contracted to fly it.

 As I reviewed her effects and diaries at Roger's facility, a complex personality with attitudes, needs and conflicts emerged.
-Born Florence Lorene Donohue on December 31, 1901, she married early and had two sons and a daughter by 1925.
-She divorced, and the children were cared for in a foster home, causing her much discomfort.
+Born Florence Lorene Donohue on December 31, 1901 in Missouri.
+She married early and had two sons and a daughter by 1925.
+She divorced, and the children were cared for in a foster home (named Vanscoye), causing her much discomfort.
+Her children, Jack and Robert, grew up in Manhattan, KS, along with their younger sister Betty Jean (see below).
 It is not clear when or why she changed her name to Jean LaRene, but it happened during the late 1920s.

 She had a number of relationships with men, which terminated by most of the common means; divorce, death and “Dear John” letters.
 One association, with Lou Foote, endured in her diaries and in her life.
 She married for the second and last time in 1936 to Mr. Foote, an aviation pioneer in his own right.
 They operated for many years Lou Foote Flying Service, a pilot training and Taylor (later Piper) Cub distributorship in Dallas, TX.
 Jean was a pilot for the organization, demonstrating Cubs and transporting passengers 3-4 days a week in a Stinson and a J-5 Travel Air owned by their company.